AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dm.md

 `curl -u admin:admin -X POST https://<server_address>:<server_port>/libs/settings/dam/dm/presets.migratedmcontent.json`

+-->

 ## Configuring Dynamic Media Cloud Service {#configuring-dynamic-media-cloud-services}

 **Before you configure Dynamic Media Cloud Service**: After you receive your provisioning email with Dynamic Media credentials, you must [log in](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html) to Dynamic Media Classic to change your password.
 The password provided in the provisioning email is system-generated and intended to be a temporary password only.
 It is important that you update the password so that Dynamic Media Cloud Service is set up with the correct credentials.

 To configure dynamic media cloud services:

-1. In AEM, tap the AEM logo to access the global navigation console and tap or click the Tools icon, then tap **[!UICONTROL Cloud Services > Dynamic Media Configuration]**.
+1. In AEM, tap the AEM logo to access the global navigation console.
+1. On the left side of the consol, under the **[!UICONTROL Tools]** heading, tap **[!UICONTROL Cloud Services > Dynamic Media Configuration]**.
 1. On the Dynamic Media Configuration Browser page, in the left pane, tap **[!UICONTROL global]** (do not tap or select the folder icon to the left of **[!UICONTROL global]**), then tap **[!UICONTROL Create]**.
 1. On the Create Dynamic Media Configuration page, enter a title, the Dynamic Media account email address, password, then select your region.
 These are provided to you by Adobe in the provisioning email.
 Please contact support if you did not receive this.

-   Click **[!UICONTROL Connect to Dynamic Media]**.
+1. Click **[!UICONTROL Connect to Dynamic Media]**.

    >[!NOTE]
    >
    >After you receive your provisioning email with Dynamic Media credentials, please [log into](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html) Dynamic Media Classic to change your password.
 The password provided in the provisioning email is system-generated and intended to be a temporary password only.
 It is important that you update the password so that the Dynamic Media cloud service is set up with the correct credentials.

-1. If the connection is successful, you can also set the following:
+1. When the connection is successful, set the following:

     * **[!UICONTROL Company]** - the name of the Dynamic Media account.
 It is possible you may have multiple Dynamic Media accounts for different sub-brands, divisions, or different staging/production environments.

     * **[!UICONTROL Company Root Folder Path]**

-    * **[!UICONTROL Publishing Assets]** - the option **[!UICONTROL Immediately]** means that when assets are uploaded, the system ingests the assets and provides the URL/Embed instantly.
+    * **[!UICONTROL Publish Assets]** - the option **[!UICONTROL Immediately]** means that when assets are uploaded, the system ingests the assets and provides the URL/Embed instantly.
 There is no user intervention necessary to publish assets.
-The option **[!UICONTROL Upon Activation]** means that you need to explicitly publish the asset first before a URL/Embed link is provided.
+The option **[!UICONTROL Upon Activation]** (default) means that you need to explicitly publish the asset first before a URL/Embed link is provided.

     * **[!UICONTROL Secure Preview Server]** - lets you specify the URL path to your secure renditions preview server.
 That is, after renditions are generated, AEM can securely access and preview the remote Dynamic Media renditions (no binaries are sent back to the AEM instance).
     Unless you have a special arrangment to use your own company's server or a special server, Adobe Systems recommends that you leave this setting as specified.

     * **[!UICONTROL Sync all content]** - Selected by default.
 Deselect this option if you want to selectively include or exclude assets from the sync to Dynamic Media.
 Deselecting this option lets you can choose from the following two Dynamic Media sync modes: